-Check out some of the reviews from my previous couples to find out what they thought about working with me!
+Check out this film starring some of my previous couples, who explain what it’s like working with me!

 We’re getting married in the week/the winter can we have a discount?

 I am a small business and all of my costs are carefully calculated to ensure that I can cover my business expenses and make a reasonable living.
-I can only take on a limited number of weddings per year so I need to price my work accordingly.
+I can only take on a limited number of weddings per year and there are a limited number of days I can work, as most weddings take place during the summer.
+Because of this I need to price my work accordingly.
 If I offer discounts it would mean I’d need to take on additional work, and that would impact on the quality of service I am able to provide to every client.